eternitywall/blog.eternitywall.com/_posts/2018-04-13-sign-to-contract.md

 Assuming running on Linux.

 You need to use the custom library by [apoelstra](https://github.com/apoelstra) that integrates `OpSecp256k1Commitment` in OpenTimestamps.
-You need to download electrum from source and integrate it with the timestamp plugin.
+You need to download Electrum from source and integrate it with the timestamp plugin.

 ```
 git clone https://github.com/apoelstra/python-opentimestamps.git